Finding a Job in Hong Kong

 Profits Tax for the Self-employed

-If one’s income is derived from carrying out business or by offering professional and other services, then the person is considered to be a businessperson or self-employed person.
+If income comes from business or professional services, a person is considered a businessperson or self-employed.
 Those who are self-employed in Hong Kong are expected to pay profits tax on the profits of their business.
 Hong Kong’s legal system requires such people to keep sufficient and evident records for at least seven years and notify the Inland Revenue Department (IRD) in writing about any changes in the status of the business.

 Tax Obligations for Non-residents Working in Hong Kong